pinkeen/ApiDebugBundle/README.md

 It aims to be universal and allow for easy integration with SDKs and HTTP client libraries.

-Currently it supports [Guzzle4](https://github.com/guzzle/guzzle) out-of-the box.
+Currently it supports [Guzzle 4](https://github.com/guzzle/guzzle) out-of-the box.

 ## Requirements